 The elementary cafeterias offer multiple entrees daily including both hot and cold options.
-Students may purchase a Meal Deal for $3.00 which consists of one entrée, one milk choice and one or two fruit and/or vegetable.
+Students may purchase a Meal Deal for $3.00 which consists of one entrée, one milk choice and one or two fruit and/or vegetables.
 If any of those three components are not chosen by the student, it will not be considered a Meal Deal and items will be charged as a la carte.
 Students may buy additional entrees for $2.25 each and milk for $.75 each.
+For additional items, students must have money in their lunch account or pay cash at time of purchase.
 Menus may be accessed through the school district website.
 All students access their account for lunch at the time of purchase.

 Middle/High School Lunch Program -

 The Middle/High School cafeteria offers multiple entrees daily including both hot and cold options.
-Students may purchase a Meal Deal for $3.00 which consists of one entrée, one milk choice and one or two fruit and/or vegetable.
+Students may purchase a Meal Deal for $3.00 which consists of one entrée, one milk choice and one or two fruit and/or vegetables.
 If any of those three components are not chosen by the student, it will not be considered a Meal Deal and items will be charged as a la carte.
 The Middle/High School cafeteria also offers an a la carte program including a variety of items ranging in price from $.50 - $3.00.
-All students must either access their account or pay cash at the time of purchase.
+For additional items or a la carte items, students must either have money in their lunch account or pay cash at the time of purchase.
 All transactions will require the use of a student pin number.

 Important Updates Regarding Student Lunch Accounts: